itsnotgunnar/zshrc-config/README.md

 2. Install Ruby and the colorls gem.
 You can do this with `brew install ruby ruby-dev` and then `sudo gem install colorls`.

-3. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.
+3. Clone this repository and zsh-autocomplete to your local machine using `git clone https://github.com/<username>/zshrc-config.git && git clone https://github.com/marlonrichert/zsh-autocomplete && sudo mv zsh-autocomplete /usr/share/`.

 4. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.